afreemanio/mosaicMaker/README.md

         pip3 install -r requirements.txt

-6. With Python installed, navigate to /src/, and run it using this format:
+6. Then run the program using this format:

     python main.py [image from sourceImages + .ext] [output width] [output height] [number of tiles in x direction] [number of tiles in y direction]